 Government has ruled out the use of any material that does not have one of the top combustiblity ratings in buildings over 18m

-The use of cross-laminated timber in buildings over 18m tall appears to have been outlawed as the government reveals details of its combustible materials ban.
+The use of cross-laminated timber in buildings more than 18m tall appears to have been outlawed as the government reveals details of its combustible materials ban.

 The changes to both the Approved Document B and Section 7 of the building regulations not only cover residential towers that rise more than 18m above ground, but will also need to be adhered to by those building student accommodation, care homes, sheltered housing, hospitals and dormitories in boarding schools.